nangege/AppleWatchCapture/README.md

 Now this project is more like a demo project now ,so there is a lot to do.

 1. Optimize performance. (now ,it always drop frame )
-2. Turn IOS gesture into Mac Mouse Event.
-So as to control Apple Watch on IOS device.
+2. Turn IOS gesture into Mac Mouse Event, So as to control Apple Watch on IOS device.
-3. Adaptor to 38mm Apple Watch . (now it just work with 42mm )
+3. Adaptor to 38mm Apple Watch . (now it just work with 42mm Apple Watch Simulator for simplicity)